Joc Pederson Player Props: Giants vs. Nationals

 Joc Pederson At The Plate

-- Pederson is hitting .228 with six doubles, two triples, nine home runs and 33 walks.
+- Pederson is batting .235 with eight doubles, two triples, nine home runs and 34 walks.

-- Pederson has picked up a hit in 58.1% of his 62 games this season, with multiple hits in 6.5% of those games.
+- In 58.7% of his games this year (37 of 63), Pederson has picked up at least one hit, and in five of those games (7.9%) he recorded at least two.

-- He has hit a home run in 12.9% of his games this season, and 3.9% of his trips to the plate.
+- He has gone deep in 12.7% of his games this year, and 3.8% of his trips to the plate.

-- Pederson has had at least one RBI in 35.5% of his games this season (22 of 62), with more than one RBI 10 times (16.1%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 34.9% of his games this year, Pederson has notched at least one RBI.
+In 10 of those games (15.9%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.